Legazpi, Albay: Health and waste management

-Waste management

 The city government operates a 1.5 ha sanitary landfill in barangay Banquerohan.
-Opened in 2011 through a grant from the Spanish government's Agencia Espanola Cooperacion Internacional para el Desarollo (AECID), the landfill has two cells that will contain the city's non-recyclable waste.
-In 2010, Legazpi implemented a solid waste management program with emphasis on reduction of waste in the household and business establishment level; resource recovery, recycling, and reusing at the barangay level; collection, transfer, transport and management of residual waste at the city level.
+Opened in 2011 through a grant from the Spanish government's Agencia Española Cooperacion Internacional para el Desarollo (AECID), the landfill has two cells that contain the city's non-recyclable waste.
+In 2010 Legazpi implemented a solid waste management program with emphasis on reduction of waste at the household and business establishment level; resource recovery, recycling, and reusing at the barangay level; and collection, transfer, transport and management of residual waste at the city level.
 The city also aims to reduce plastic waste by implementing the 'plastic for rice program' wherein citizens can exchange five kilos of residual plastic waste for a kilo of rice.
-The city government recognizes barangays that practice outstanding solid waste management.

-As a result of its waste management programs, the city was able to successfully reduce solid waste generated per capita per day from 0.5 kg in 2009 to 0.29 kg in 2015.
-Meanwhile, the city is planning to build a septage and waste water treatment facility to protect its water resources.
-A Japanese firm has also proposed an organic fertilizer manufacturing project.
+As a result of its waste management programs the city was able to successfully reduce solid waste generated per capita per day from 0.5 kg in 2009 to 0.29 kg in 2015.

-Flood control

-To prevent flooding in the city's main business center, the city government is building a flood control project that is envisioned to turn Legazpi into an 'all weather city'.
-Components of the project include three pumping stations located in barangays San Roque, Baybay and Victory Village, dikes and drainage systems along the Tibu and Macabalo Rivers, and a 2.7 kilometer coastal road in barangays Pigcale, Sabang, Baybay, San Roque and Rawis that will serve as protection from storm surges.

 Education

-Legazpi City serves as the educational center of the Bicol Region, hosting a broad network of institutions that provide early childhood, basic, technical, tertiary, and graduate education.
+Legazpi is the educational center of the Bicol Region, hosting a broad network of institutions that provide early childhood, basic, technical, tertiary, and graduate education.
 The city is home to both public and private universities, colleges, and specialized institutions in fields such as medicine, maritime education, and teacher training.

 As of School Year (SY) 2022–2023, Legazpi recorded 4,398 graduates and 34,444 enrollees in higher educational institutions (HEIs) recognized by the Commission on Higher Education (CHED).
-In addition, there were 2,650 senior high school graduates under the Department of Education (DepEd), and 18,705 graduates from technical-vocational programs under TESDA.
-The city's top disciplines in HEIs include Education Science & Teacher Training (13,617), Accountancy and Business Administration (8,113), Engineering & Mathematics (4,319), IT-related fields (2,852), and Medical and Allied Fields (1,736).

-As of 2024, Legazpi had the following number of educational institutions:
+In addition there were 2,650 senior high school graduates under the Department of Education (DepEd) and 18,705 graduates from technical-vocational programs under TESDA.
+The city's top disciplines in HEIs included Education Science & Teacher Training (13,617), Accountancy and Business Administration (8,113), Engineering & Mathematics (4,319), IT-related fields (2,852), and Medical and Allied Fields (1,736).
+As of 2024 Legazpi had 104 daycare/preschools (25 private and 79 public); 67 elementary schools (23 private and 44 public); 10 universities and colleges (9 private and 1 public); 30 technical/vocational institutions (16 private and 14 public); and 4 special education centers (2 private and 2 public).